fabienpiette/whisper-hub/README.md

 **🔑 "API key invalid"**
 - Verify your OpenAI API key is correct and has Whisper access
 - Check that your API quota hasn't been exceeded

+**🦊 "Transcribe button stays disabled (Firefox only)"**
+- Firefox has stricter cross-origin policies than Chrome/Safari
+- This is automatically handled by CORS middleware
+- If issues persist, try accessing via `localhost` instead of IP address
+- Clear browser cache and reload the page

 ### Debug Commands